mokagio/daddy-dot-software/content/post/hello-world.md

 ### About me

-My name is Gio and I am the dad of an 11 weeks old boy named Finn.
-I've been working as an iOS developer 5 years so far, and am focused on testing and productivity.
+My name is Gio, on Twitter as [@mokagio](https://twitter.com/mokagio) and since January 2017 I am the proud dad of a smiley boy named Finn.
+I've been working in the software industry since 2011, and am focused on testing and productivity.

 ### About this blog